MenggeZhao/bfx-lessons-2019/lessons/day2.md

 ### Dryrun the pipeline
 ```
+# if not in env
+$ source activate snakemake-env

 $ snakemake -s Snakefile -n all
 ```

 ### Run the pipeline
 ```
+# if not in env
+$ source activate snakemake-env

 $ snakemake -s Snakefile -j2 all
 ```